 After maintaining his own practice from 2012-18, Keith is now a partner at Roach Langston Bruno.
-He has served as lead counsel for the class in Arnold v.
+He has served as lead counsel for the class action in Arnold v.
 Life Partners, Inc., securing over $1.087 billion of class members’ assets in a securities fraud case and as lead counsel in Coffey v.
-Freeport McMoRan, obtaining a $118 million settlement in a community-wide environmental contamination case for the people of Blackwell, Oklahoma.
-Keith was the Baylor Young Lawyer of the Year in 2009 and was named on the 2009-2012 Texas Monthly “Rising Stars” list by Super Lawyers, a division of Thomson Reuters.
+Freeport McMoRan, obtaining a settlement in a community-wide environmental contamination case for the people of Blackwell, Oklahoma.
+Keith was the Baylor Young Lawyer of the Year in 2009 and was named on the 2009-2012 “Rising Stars” list by Super Lawyers, a division of Thomson Reuters.

 Before starting his own practice, Keith was the head of the Nix Patterson & Roach’s occupational health litigation practice, prosecuting asbestos claims against hundreds of defendants on behalf of more than 8,000 individual plaintiffs.
 Keith has also maintained a full docket and has tried numerous cases to successful verdicts for his clients, including breach of contract, wrongful death, 18-wheeler collisions, and other personal injury cases.